Byrnell History, Family Crest & Coats of Arms

 Early History of the Byrnell family

-Another 115 words (8 lines of text) covering the years 157 and 1571 are included under the topic Early Byrnell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Byrnell research.
+Another 48 words (3 lines of text) covering the years 1571, 1542 and 1641 are included under the topic Early Byrnell History in all our PDF Extended History products and printed products wherever possible.

 Byrnell Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Byrnell are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Byrnell include: Burnell, Burnhill, Byrnell and others.

 Early Notables of the Byrnell family (pre 1700)